edgio-docs/edgio-docs/guides/caching.md

 ### debug

-The response was not cached because the request was issued with `x-xdn-debug` header set to `1`.
+The response was not cached because the request was issued with `{{ HEADER_PREFIX }}-debug` header set to `1`.
 In debug mode {{ PRODUCT_NAME }} will respond with more data useful for troubleshooting.
 However, the increased header footprint may lead to header overflow and other failures, so this should be used only during actual troubleshooting.

 ### pass

 The response was not cached due to unknown reasons.
-If you happen to receive this status then please contact [support](https://moovweb.app/help)
+If you happen to receive this status then please contact [support]({{ APP_URL }}/help)

 ## Caching During Development